-Compliant autonomy on the Caribbean Coast is personified by the regional political elite, who use their symbolic capital and means of access to the power of both the central government and the FSLN to maintain their influence in the territory.
-The autonomous regime seems to be conditioned by two exogenous dynamics: that of an economy forced to operate under the extractive model and that of the centralist political model, which has even more profound implications for autonomy because it pertains to a government with a political and economic project that seeks to diminish the territories’ autonomous expression of power granted by law and to restrain them by restructuring their forms of government and authority.
+Compliant autonomy on the Caribbean Coast is personified by the regional political elite, who use their symbolic capital and means of access the power of both the central government the FSLN to maintain their influence in the territory.
+The autonomous regime seems to be conditioned by two dynamics: that of an economy forced to operate under the extractive model and that of the centralist political model, which has even more profound implications for autonomy because it pertains to a government with a political and economic project that seeks to diminish the territories’ autonomous expression of power granted by law and restrain them by restructuring their forms of government and authority.

 For the purpose of aligning the Coast governments to its own political interests, the central government used cooptation to limit the autonomous institutions’ capacity to question the State.
-In this way it is consolidating a centralized vision of autonomy, which is itself a contradiction in terms, reducing the level of indigenous communitarian self-determination and forcing a type of autonomy that’s completely disassociated from people’s individual, communal and territorial interests.
+In this way it is consolidating a centralized vision of autonomy, which is itself a contradiction of terms, reducing the level of indigenous communitarian self-determination and forcing a type of autonomy that’s completely disassociated from people’s individual, communal and territorial interests.
 Neither the territories nor their visions of how autonomy should be are taken into account.